All Stories

 In April 2017, UBC installed a symbolic art piece: the Reconciliation Pole.
 It represents the history of Indigenous people in Canada before, during, and after the Indian residential school era.
 The Reconciliation Pole, installed on the southern end of campus near the Forestry building, encourages everyone who comes across it to learn more about the […]

-Thunder and Take Off
+Thunder & Take Off

 By Chloe Rickard on May 27, 2025